 Step 1: Start by making your cucumber juice.
 First, cut your cucumber in half and then into smaller chunks.
 You can try just throwing two halves into the blender, but it just takes too long.
 You don’t need to peel it.
 (If you are wondering what blender I’m using check out Brians Blendtec blender review on blenderexpert.com)

-You’ll want to blend the cucumber for a good minute, making sure to break down all the fibre.
+You’ll want to blend the cucumber for a good minute, making sure to break down all the fiber.
 You’re looking for the consistency of thin soup.

-Step 2: Using a piece of cheese cloth, strain the pulp of the cucumber from the liquid, collecting it in bowl underneath.
+Step 2: Using a piece of cheesecloth, strain the pulp of the cucumber from the liquid, collecting it in the bowl underneath.
 It should be a rich, green color with no pulp or peel.

 Step 3: Pour the cucumber juice into a Pyrex beaker, and add your aloe vera.
 In a separate Pyrex beaker, gather your oils, butters and the wax.
 Exclude only the lavender essential oil and the preservative (which we will add later).